 How to get there: You can reach the crib by bus 703, stop Strampelli / Berlese.
 The line 703 departs from Via Cristoforo Colombo, previous to the obelisk, from the Civiltà del Lavoro stop.
 The bus runs about twice an hour and the journey time is just under 45 minutes.
 To get to the Civiltà del Lavoro, take bus 30, 170, 714 and 791.
 Or take the metro B to Eur Fermi and then take bus 703 at the Arte / America stop.
 For the journey you need a day ticket BIRG for 3 zones for the price of 8 Euro.

 The living crib of Tarquinia

-100 kilometers north of Rome, in the borgo Santa Maria di Castello at Tarquinia , there is a living nativity scene beginning at 5 pm on December 26 and 29 and on January 6.
+100 kilometers north of Rome, in the borgo Santa Maria di Castello at Tarquinia , there is a living nativity scene beginning at 5 pm on December 26 and on January 2 and 6.
 It is a big spectacle with fire-eaters and fakirs and local culinary specialties.

 How to get to Tarquinia: Regional train 2342 at 2:12pm from Termini with arrival at 3:27 in Tarquinia or train 2344 at 4:12pm.
 From the station you can go by local bus to the city center or 3 km on foot.
 Return trains are at 8:29 and 10:29pm.
 For the journey you need a day ticket BIRG for 4 zones for the price of 9,30 Euro or train tickets for the price of 13,80 Euro for round trip.
 Children between the ages of 4 and 12 pay a reduced price of 7 euros round trip with the train ticket.